Would You Open Your Home & Your Heart?

 is not financial—it’s the satisfaction from becoming part of a dedicated group

 of community members who make life better for people with IDD by opening hearts and homes.
-And, you’ll receive a monthly tax-free stipend and reimbursement
+And, you’ll receive a monthly stipend and reimbursement

 for room and board, as well as continued training and support.